Learn how to draw a great looking Flower Bouquet with easy, step-by-step drawing instructions, and video tutorial.

 1. Begin by drawing your first flower.
 Draw a circle to form the center of the flower.
 Then, enclose rounded shapes around the center using "U" shaped lines.
 These are the flower's petals.

-Flower Bouquet Drawing - Step 2
+Easy Flower Bouquet Drawing - Step 2

 2. Draw a second flower.
 Sketch a small circle for the flower's center, and use "U" shaped lines to enclose the petals.

-Flower Bouquet Drawing - Step 3
+Easy Flower Bouquet Drawing - Step 3

 3. Draw the third flower.
 Draw a circle to form the flower's center.
 Then, enclose the petals using "U" shaped lines.

-Flower Bouquet Drawing - Step 4
+Easy Flower Bouquet Drawing - Step 4

 4. Next, you will draw a different type of flower - the tulip.
 From behind one of the first flowers, extend a pair of straight, parallel lines to form the stem.
 At the end of the lines, draw a large "U" shaped line.
 This forms the bottom of the flower.
 Next, use a series of curved lines in the shape of a "W" to connect the ends of the "U," enclosing the blossom.
 Repeat this process on the opposite side of the bouquet to draw another tulip.

-Flower Bouquet Drawing - Step 5
+Easy Flower Bouquet Drawing - Step 5

 5. Using a "U" shaped line and a "W" shaped line, draw another tulip peeking out from behind the other flowers.

-Flower Bouquet Drawing - Step 6
+Easy Flower Bouquet Drawing - Step 6

 6. Next, sketch the greenery or leaves of the bouquet.
 For each leaf, use two curved lines that meet in a point on the end.
 Allow the leaves to connect at the bottom, filling in the spaces between the flowers.

-Flower Bouquet Drawing - Step 7
+Easy Flower Bouquet Drawing - Step 7

 7. Continue to draw additional overlapping leaves until the shape of the bouquet is enclosed.
 Detail some of the leaves by drawing a leaf vein, a curved line down the middle of the leaf.

-Flower Bouquet Drawing - Step 8
+Add More Details to Your Flower Bouquet Picture - Step 8

 8. Fill in your bouquet with more small flowers.
 Draw two parallel lines for the stem, and a circle for the flower's center.
 Then, extend a curved line to enclose the petals.
 Notice the wavy pattern on the end of each petal.
 Repeat until your bouquet is as full of flowers as you wish.

-Flower Bouquet Drawing - Step 9
+Complete the Outline of Your Flower Bouquet Drawing - Step 9

 9. Draw the stems of the bouquet.
 Extend a pair of lines downward, angling towards one another.
 Connect the lines by enclosing a flattened, irregular shape.
 This will form the ribbon tied around the bouquet.
 Extend another set of lines from the ribbon, and connect these lines with a series of jagged, connected, curved lines.